TABLE OF CONTENTS

 The number of hemp and CBD businesses is hard to estimate, but the Austin Chamber of Commerce has counted at least three relocations or expansions in the community since hemp was made legal in Texas.
 They estimate that about 140 new jobs were created in the area.

 If you’re interested in finding a cannabis-related job in Texas, consider investing in a Texas Cannabis College.
-Cannabis Training University offers students around the world a comprehensive marijuana training program on foundational topics from cooking to extraction and more.
+Cannabis Training University offers students around the world a comprehensive marijuana training program on foundational topics from cannabis cooking to thc extraction training and more.
 Start your journey as a cannabis professional today with Texas Cannabis University.